RIFLES PART 7:

 Note to collectors - warning for fake and reproduction sniper rifles:

-If some-one offers you Finnish World War 2 era sniper rifle (especially outside Finland) the chances are it is not the real thing.
+If some-one offers you original Finnish World War 2 era sniper rifle (especially outside Finland) the chances are it is not the real thing.
 Certain foreign manufacturers have equipped normal Finnish surplus rifles with various scopes (Soviet PU-type rifle scope apparently being the most common of these) and these rifles are often advertised as authentic Finnish sniper rifles.
-This page contains all sniper rifle variations (except captured sniper-versions of AVS-36, SVT-38 and SVT-40) used in Finland during World War 2.
-Also while most Finnish post World War 2 sniper rifle designs (M/28-76 and M/85) were based to WW2-era rifles, but their stocks do not look anything like the wartime rifle stocks.
-Few basic rules for spotting a fake:
+This page contains info of all sniper rifle variations used by Finnish military during World War 2.
+Also while Finnish post World War 2 sniper rifle designs of Mosin-Nagant lineage (M/27-66, M/28-76 and M/85) are based to World War 2 era rifles, their rifle stocks do not look anything like the wartime rifle stocks, being purpose built rifle stock desigs for these sniper rifles.
+In addition only very specific German rifle scopes (MSW Wetzlar and Schmidt & Bender 4X36 and Zeiss 1-6X42) have been ever issued with them and have Finnish military property markings.

 SOURCES: